Perspicacity11/MakersWk7-JavascriptWebApps/contents/07_thermostat_frontend.md

 3. After the response is received, you should fetch once again the temperature from the server to update the page with the new temperature.
 You should use the `fetchTemperature` function.
 4. Remember you shouldn't update the DOM directly, but call `renderTemperature` to update the page.

-You should see two new requests logged in the console "Network" tab after clicking the button — one for `http://localhost:3000/up`, then another for `http://localhost:3000/temperature`.
+You should see two new requests logged in the console "Network" tab after clicking the button — one for `POST http://localhost:3000/up`, then another for `GET http://localhost:3000/`.

 5. Repeat all those steps to implement a "Down" button to decrease the temperature.
 6. Do the same to implement a button "Reset" that resets the temperature.

-## Exercise - callback hell
+## Bonus exercise - solving callback hell

+*This exercise is intended to make you explore promises.
+If that is something you're not yet familiar with, you may want to skip to the next section now, and work on this exercise at a later point.*

 After writing the code for the previous exercises, your file `index.js` might look like this: